 Where Dionysus calls out to his worshipers the female Bacchants dancing, and setting them upon Pentheus the king who would deny Dionysus as a god.
 Sitting atop the tree, the women are driven to violence.
 They become wild, as they grab the trapped Pentheus down from the tree and rip his body apart piece by piece.

 – Aristotle’s notion of the unmoved mover.
-That is, god or some other being-of-greatness can ‘act’ in this world without lifting a finger.
-More specifically, the beauty of a female can encourage a self-sacrifice of men and gods alike without doing…by just being.
+That is, god or some other being of greatness can ‘act’ in this world without lifting a finger.
+More specifically, the beauty of a female can encourage the self-sacrifice of men and gods alike without doing…by just being.

-The tragedy of Phaedra culminates in the Hydra-several headed beast exacting it’s vengeful carnage.
+The tragedy of Phaedra culminates in the Hydra-several-headed beast exacting its vengeful carnage.
 Phaedra is neither completely guilty nor is she without blame for the tragic events.
-It is due to her entanglement with ‘fate’ and her act of being unholy entangled in her son’s life that make even her passive actions ruinous.
+It is due to her entanglement with ‘fate’ and her act of being unholy entangled in her son’s life that makes even her passive actions ruinous.

 As laws of nature are violated, the stain of her accountability ripples throughout the story touching many other lives.
-Her selfish intentions, delusionment, and the fatal disconnection to self-awareness act as catalyst for the eruptive nature of desire.
+Her selfish intentions, delusion, and fatal disconnection to self-awareness act as catalysts for the eruptive nature of desire.

 The filmmakers were planning on replacing Montgomery Clift because of his years of alcoholism and prescription drug abuse, but Elizabeth Taylor threatened to leave the film if they fired her good friend.

-The film opens as Buxton Orr’s mythological horns herald a terrible augery, transforming itself by drifting into something sinister eventually swaying into the melodramatic as it goes through the phases of it’s metamorphic musical introduction.
+The film opens as Buxton Orr’s mythological horns herald a terrible augury, transforming itself by drifting into something sinister eventually swaying into the melodramatic as it goes through the phases of its metamorphic musical introduction.

-Production Designed by Oliver Messel, Director of Photography Jack Hildyard and Music Composed by Buxton Orr and Malcolm Arnold having been conducted by Buxton Orr.
+Production was Designed by Oliver Messel, Director of Photography Jack Hildyard, and Music Composed by Buxton Orr and Malcolm Arnold having been conducted by Buxton Orr.

-Suddenly, Last Summer, it could be said, acts somewhat like a subtle horror story, with it’s themes of a Monstrous Natural World, inhabited by a Monstrous Feminine Antagonist.
-The dialogue often alluding in metaphoric hyperbole to life and the natural order of things as a terrifying place, and an irony that takes the shape of a horrifying vengeance.
+Suddenly, Last Summer, it could be said, acts somewhat like a subtle horror story, with its themes of a Monstrous Natural World, inhabited by a Monstrous Feminine Antagonist.
+The dialogue often alludes in metaphoric hyperbole to life and the natural order of things as a terrifying place and an irony that takes the shape of a horrifying vengeance.
 It’s a portrait of moral ambiguity and part condemnation of the mental health establishment.
-Bringing together these themes is the central heart beat which is about the cruelty of a corrupting power and wealth that possesses a single mindedness.
+Bringing together these themes is the central heartbeat which is about the cruelty of a corrupting power and wealth that possesses a single-mindedness.
 What makes the film so explosive is the exploration of the scene of Analysis in the 1950s, weaving in the trope of madness, cannibalism, psychic surgery or lobotomy, themes of procuring sex through the idea of using ‘bait’ or ‘baiting’ an individual to lure gay male sex.
-In addition to the archetype of the hysterical woman, there is also the figurative symbols of eroticism that are visually saturated on screen but not vocalized fully creating an unspoken spectacle of gay male sexuality as destructive and unspeakable.
+In addition to the archetype of the hysterical woman, there are also the figurative symbols of eroticism that are visually saturated on screen but not vocalized fully creating an unspoken spectacle of gay male sexuality as destructive and unspeakable.

-1937 appears on the screen the camera pans along a aged brick wall, the horns lead us to a plaque that says Lions View State Asylum.
+1937 appears on the screen the camera pans along an aged brick wall, and the horns lead us to a plaque that says Lions View State Asylum.

 As if we walk thru the walls, we are now inside.
 A larger woman scrapes and shuffles her feet along the floor, til she comes to a table of inmates sitting, Grabbing her knitting then walking back passed other women also sewing and knitting.

 She appears an overgrown child.
 Smiling, grinning until she comes upon another woman rocking back and forth in her chair.
-Giving her an unspoken look of displeasure, the woman rocking quickly gets up and she retakes her caned back rocking throne, and begins to knit.
+Giving her an unspoken look of displeasure, the woman rocking quickly gets up and retakes her caned-back rocking throne, and begins to knit.

 Buxton Orr’s moody horn arrangements once again help tell the story, as one of the nurses goes to take away the woman’s doll.
 She clings to it startled and defiant, her moment of serenity broken by this gesture.
 The other nurse stands in the doorway, impassive and grim, hands clasped, she is an iron maiden.